 We all heard of Peter Thiel who turned his IRA into a multi-billion-dollar nest egg.
-Thiel is the exception to the rule.
+Thiel is the exception to the rule, most IRAs won’t grow to the billions.
 Only about 156 people in the entire country have at $25 million or more in their Roth IRAS.

 Compare that with the over 60 million taxpayers owning individual retirement accounts (IRAs), which include traditional IRAs, Roth IRAs, Simplified Employee Pensions (SEP IRAs), and Savings Incentive Match Plans for Employees (SIMPLE IRAs).
 The average IRA balance for taxpayers with IRAs is about $157,000.

 Congress allowed the extra-large IRAs when they passed TIPRA, the Tax Increase and Reconciliation Act (TIPRA).
 TIPRA allows anyone to convert pre-tax retirement accounts to Roth regardless of income.
 A few people took advantage of this and created mega IRAs.

 So, when it comes to the “Responsibly Funding Our Priorities” proposal presented by the House Ways & Means Committee on September 13th, Section 138132 and 138134 need to be deleted.
 Let’s cap contributions for those who make over $400,000 (married) or $450,000 (heads of household).
 But, let’s not allow Congress to wreck the retirement saving plans of millions of middle-class Americans.

 Section 138312 of the House reconciliation bill limits our right to invest in assets with our retirement savings where we must prove income or education status.
 That means, if you cannot prove you are an “accredited investor”, your IRA cannot acquire these assets.